TeleType Co.: Early years

 The company was established in 1981 and initially operated in the phototypesetting industry.
 TeleTypesetting was one of the first companies to produce a hardware and software interface between personal computers such as the Apple II and IBM PS/2 and numerous models of phototypesetting machines such as the Compugraphic Compuwriter, and CompEdit, and Varityper EPICS, Comp/Set and Comp/Edit.

 TeleTypesetting Co. created a package called MicroSetter, composed of a desk accessory, cables, conversion software, and connectivity software, which provided computers equipped with the capability to connect to phototypesetting machines.
-MicroSetter was compatible with numerous desktop publishing applications such as Ready, Set, Go, Page Maker, Microsoft Word, MacWrite, and MacDraw.
+MicroSetter was compatible with numerous desktop publishing applications such as Ready, Set, Go!, PageMaker, Microsoft Word, MacWrite, and MacDraw.

 The use of personal computers took advantage of functions such as spell checking and printing on plain paper before printing on expensive phototypesetting paper which could not easily be corrected after the photographic process was completed thereby saving time and expense while providing more accurate results.

 From the MicroSetter product line evolved the T-Script PostScript interpreter (also referred to in the industry as a Raster image processor) which converted output from popular PostScript-based WYSIWYG (What You See Is What You Get) programs such as PageMaker, Microsoft Word, and MacWrite to non-PostScript printers which were much more economical at the time.
 This provided the user the ability to see the document on the screen as it would appear on the printer.